HomeMy WebLinkAbout1934-11-13 185

 which he called attention to the fact that a blast set off

-in the bed of Sickle Brook damaged the windshield of'a car
+in the bed of Sickle Brook damaged the windshield of a car

-passing through Mass.
+Blasting passing through Mass.
 Avenue.
 The car was owned by J. Verne

-Quimby of Hillsboro, ATew Hampshire.
+Damage.
+Quimby of Hillsboro, New Hampshire .

 of N. Y. requesting the payment of damages of $15.60.